egonw/commons-dws-public/vault/viewpoint.md

 - [x] get in touch with UniFr library regarding possibility to take in charge the Open Access publishing fees Draft at [[viewpoint.communication.emails.thomas-henkel]] Sent 2023-06-24 19:02

-- [ ] Mail to possible coauthors
-Draft at [[viewpoint.communication.emails.coauthors]].
-To discuss with Adriano before sending.

-- [ ] Draft a Synopsis

 # Friday 23 June 2023